K17: Time of the Apes

 Was that Prince? –I think so.
 Prince Chimp. –Chaka.

-Prince was one of the seminal musical talents of the 1980s; in particular, his albums 1999, Purple Rain, and Sign o’ the Times were phenomenally successful.
-He is based in Minneapolis.
+Prince (Prince Rogers Nelson, 1958-2016) was one of the seminal musical talents of the 1980s; in particular, his albums 1999, Purple Rain, and Sign o’ the Times were phenomenally successful.
+He was based in Minneapolis.
 See above note on Chaka.

 [Sung.]
 Godo tell Aunt Rhody.
 Godo tell Aunt Rhody.